2021 History Writer in Residence Gregg Mitman

 The Feinberg Family Distinguished Lecture Series is made possible thanks to the generosity of UMass Amherst history department alumnus Kenneth R. Feinberg ’67 and associates.
 The series is co-sponsored by more than 3 dozen university and community organizations.

-This lecture is the opening event of the Amherst Jones Library’s On The Same Page community reading program of Station 11, offered in conjunction with a regional Big Read supported by the NEA.
+This lecture is the opening event of the Amherst Jones Library’s On The Same Page community reading program of Station 11, offered in conjunction with “NEA Big Read: Pocumtuck Valley” organized by the Pocumtuck Valley Memorial Association and 40 community organizations and supported by the National Endowment for the Arts.